Kristof89Szabo/milestonetwothree/src/main/java/com/exam/testing/README.md

 - `Feature`: A feature is a high-level description of the functionality that the software is expected to provide.

 - `Scenario`: A scenario is a specific use case that describes how the user interacts with the software and what the expected behavior should be.

 - `Given-When-Then`: Given-When-Then is a syntax used in Gherkin to describe the behavior of the software.
 It is composed of three parts: Given (the preconditions), When (the action taken by the user), and Then (the expected behavior or outcome).

 - `Background`: A background is a set of preconditions that apply to all scenarios within a feature.
 It is typically used to set up a common environment for all scenarios.

 - `Examples`: Examples are used to provide multiple sets of input values for a scenario.
 They are typically used to test the scenario with different inputs and expected outcomes.

 - `Tags`: Tags are used to categorize features and scenarios.
 They can be used to filter tests by category or to group tests together.

+      Example:

+      Feature: Google Searching
+      As a web surfer, I want to search Google, so that I can learn new things.

+      Scenario: Simple Google search
+      Given a web browser is on the Google page
+      When the search phrase "panda" is entered
+      Then results for "panda" are shown

 Using Gherkin with BDD allows stakeholders to create a shared understanding of the software's behavior.
 By describing the software's behavior in a structured, easily readable format, developers and testers can collaborate more effectively